Sápmi: Sámi languages

-The Saamic languages are the region's main minority languages and also its oldest attested languages.
+The Saamic languages are the region's main minority languages and its oldest attested languages.
 They belong to the Uralic language family and are most closely related to the Finnic languages.
-Many Sami languages are mutually unintelligible, but the languages originally formed a dialect continuum stretching southwest–northeast, so that a message could hypothetically be passed between Sami speakers from one end to the other and be understood by all.
+Many Sami languages are mutually unintelligible, but the languages originally formed a dialect continuum stretching southwest and northeast, so that a message could hypothetically be passed between Sami speakers from one end to the other and be understood by all.
 Today, however, many of the languages are moribund and thus there are "gaps" in the original continuum.